svalenti52/Digital_Dice/README.md

      Associated files: parkinglot.cpp and parkinglot4.cpp.

 Chapter 4.
-A Curious Coin-Flipping Game <br>
+A Curious Coin-Flipping Game

     Problem: Three men have L, M, and N coins which they match by flipping so that the odd man wins - he gets the other two's coins.
 If all three match, they all